 Pregnancy planning begins even before conception for many women.
 First, you need to understand your body.

 Menstruation is a spontaneous cyclic (monthly) physiological shedding of the internal lining of the uterine cavity (endometrium) due to an invisible interplay of female hormones.
-In simple terms, it is a regular monthly bleeding which a woman experiences.
+In simple terms, it is regular monthly bleeding that a woman experiences.
 The first menstruation occurs usually at the age of 12 – 15 years.
 It is also called as ‘menarche’.
 For the past couple of decades, the age of menarche is gradually declining with the improvement of nutritious and environmental conditions.

 - Once, the menstruation starts, it continues cyclically at an interval of 22 – 35 days with a mean of 28 days.

 - Physiologically, it stops during pregnancy and lactation.

 - Ultimately, it ceases between the ages of 45 – 50 years when menopause sets in.